Jalen-Hatcher/text-summarizer/README.md

 4. Upload your local file for testing using the browse... button.
 So far, this project only supports .txt and .csv files but the front-end interface handles invalid extensions.

 Note: Some improvements may be made to speed up the application.
 Right now it is using a web-based BERT CNN language model that takes dozens of seconds to generate tokens.
 Don't be alarmed if the application seems to stall, it's just waiting on a response from the model.

+# Housekeeping
+Keep in mind that all file uploads will be stored in disk on your local machine in the **uploads/** directory.
+Make sure to periodically clean these files to save space!